AZERNEWS releases another print issue

-A new print edition of the AZERNEWS online newspaper was released on June 20, Trend reports with reference to the news agency.
+A new print edition of the AZERNEWS online newspaper was released on June 25, Trend reports with reference to the newspaper.

-The new edition includes articles: Gas from Shah Deniz field reaches Europe; Minimum wage increases markedly; Сar industry leads in non-oil sector; Caspian cruises to start next year, etc.
+The new edition includes articles: Energy named priority in cooperation with Ukraine; Visa regime with Japan to be simplified; Pensions to grow again; Absheron beaches in Top 5 of CIS best resorts, etc.

 AZERNEWS is an associate member of the World Association of Newspapers and News Publishers (WAN-IFRA).